ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~
 {: #fig-req-pt title="Plaintext Request Content"}

-An Encapsulated Request is comprised of a key identifier and a HPKE-protected
+An Encrypted Request is comprised of a key identifier and a HPKE-protected
 request message.
 HPKE protection includes an encapsulated KEM shared secret (or
 `enc`), plus the AEAD-protected request message.
-An Encapsulated Request is
+An Encrypted Request is
 shown in {{fig-enc-request}}. {{request}} describes the process for constructing
-and processing an Encapsulated Request.
+and processing an Encrypted Request.

 ~~~
-Encapsulated Request {
+Encrypted Request {
   Key Identifier (8),
   KEM Identifier (16),
   KDF Identifier (16),